APeXPi/2022-Y3CEP/proposal.md

 > Having fun with friends.

 # Skills that my project requires me to pick up
-> Finding bugs and learning how to OOP.
+> Finding and fixing bugs and learning how to OOP.

 # [Development Log](/devlog.md)
 > You will be updating this section regularly